skahal/Buildron/README.md

 If you like taking a picture from your TV or monitor running Buildron: send to us!
 We will appreciate to see this and put your Buildron picture on our ["Buildron around the World gallery"](docs/images/around-the-world-gallery).

 ## Setup
-Download the latest version from our realease page, unzip it anywhere in the machine where you want to run Buildron.
+Download the latest version from our [releases page](releases), unzip it anywhere in the machine where you want to run Buildron.

 ## Usage
 ### Run